chrisachoo/authlite/README.md

 ## Adapters (bring your own DB)

-Lightauth is not tied to a specific ORM.
+Authlite is not tied to a specific ORM.
 Today we ship a Drizzle + SQLite adapter.
 To support other databases/ORMs, implement the small `DrizzleAdapter` interface (see `src/types.ts`).
 Minimal required methods:

 - `findUserById(id)`
 - `findSessionByHash(hash)`